Every day the Good Good Good team collects the best good news in the world and shares it with our community. Here are the highlights for this week!

 Tokyo just started recognizing same-sex partnerships by issuing official certificates.
 While not full marriage equality, LGBTQ+ rights activists are celebrating the important, hopeful progress.

 Julia Roberts confirmed that Martin Luther King Jr. and Coretta Scott King paid the hospital bill for her birth.
 The actress said their families first met when the Kings asked her mother, who ran a theater school, if their kids could enroll since they couldn't find a place that would accept them.
 (P.S.
-Read our favorite Coretta Scott King quotes.)
+Read our favorite MLK quotes and Coretta Scott King quotes.)